GiDeBus/CSC-120/chapter-8/groupProject/README.md

          9]  Addition, subtraction, multiplication, and int division 10] All operators
          11] End program
-[] - Prompt the user to enter a choice.
+[x] - Prompt the user to enter a choice.
 Validate input.

+[-] - Ensure your code doesn't crash when characters are inputted after a double is given
+      for an action to be performed, and the prompts appear when they are supposed to.

-[] - Prompt the user on the number of questions they want to have in the quiz.
+[x] - Prompt the user on the number of questions they want to have in the quiz.
 Validate input.

-[] - The program will create the appropriate number of questions to check the user's knowledge in addition/subtraction/multiplication/division/modulo.
+[] - The program will create the appropriate number of questions to check the user's
+      knowledge in addition/subtraction/multiplication/division/modulo.

 [] - The kind of question to be asked is random.